Fizik R1 Infinito Review

 The cool thing about their setup is that the lower dial controls the overall volume of the upper, so it's not a situation where you squeeze off circulation, and your toes ache when you try to tighten the shoe.
 It's a full-foot hug.
 The upper dial, meanwhile, provides a secure fit that works in hand with the Dynamic Arch Support structure to improve fit, energy transfer, and comfort.
 The only area where they could improve is by adding something to the heel cup to allow a little more finesse in how the shoe grasps the foot.

-For the most part, the Infinito R1 is a tough shoe; you can expect it to take a lot of abuse and still be rolling in five years without much issue.
+For the most part, the Infinito R1 is a tough shoe; you can expect it to take a lot of abuse and still be rolling in a few years without much issue.
 The R1 is made of premium materials and the design minimizes the areas that can break down and buffer the areas that need fortification.
 Its use of replaceable parts is another aspect that sets it apart, moving it to the top of the ranks.

 There's good reason for such a high ranking.
-Its 1.2mm Laser Perforated Microtex upper is strong enough to take a good deal of abuse without tearing or being pierced.
+Its 1.2-millimeter Laser Perforated Microtex upper is strong enough to take a good deal of abuse without tearing or being pierced.
 The cut also minimizes seams and stitching, so there are fewer areas spots vulnerable to catastrophic deterioration.
 The only limitation is that the material can scuff, and the tip of the toe has can wear down.
 More on that later.

 The outsole is well protected.
 The Uni Direction Full Carbon Outsole is constructed so that it's stronger against the forces to which it's typically subjected (lateral forces).
 That should result in generally improved durability, though it also means that if some intense pressure is applied from another direction, there could be a problem - theoretically, anyway.